yeikel/dslabs/index.md

 introductions to the lab assignments.
 The slides they created have a number of useful tips and implementation strategies, based on their own experience.
-While the lab `README`s are complete and address most of the major pitfalls, we provide the discussion slides here as an example of the kinds of things you might want to tell students.
+While the lab `README`s are complete and address most of the major pitfalls, we provide [the discussion slides from a recent iteration of the course][discussion-slides] as an example of the kinds of things you might want to discuss with students about the labs.

+[discussion-slides]: {{ '452 Discussion Section Slides.pdf' | relative_url }}